SAP-archive/teched2020-developer-keynote/kymaruntime/README.md

 In other words, in a Kyma context, the component exists as a container and we'll be using Docker to create the image from which our component container can be created.
 Moreover, we need to make that container image available somewhere for the Kyma runtime to retrieve it and start up one or more instances of it.

 That place where we'll make the container image available is in a [package registry provided by GitHub](https://github.com/features/packages), specifically connected to your forked version of this repository.
-If you have a look at [the original Developer Keynote repository](https://github.com/SAP-samples/teched2020-developer-keynote), i.e. the source of your fork, i.e. the one in the [SAP-samples](https://github.com/SAP-samples/) organization on GitHub, you'll see that it has a list of "Packages" associated with it, as shown in the bottom right of this screenshot:
+If you have a look at the source of your fork - [the original Developer Keynote repository](https://github.com/SAP-samples/teched2020-developer-keynote) i.e. the one in the [SAP-samples](https://github.com/SAP-samples/) organization on GitHub - you'll see that it has a list of "Packages" associated with it, as shown in the bottom right of this screenshot:

 ![Packages in the original Developer Keynote repository](images/packages.png)

-Note that the packages (you can also see them in [the organization-level package list, filtered by repository](https://github.com/orgs/SAP-samples/packages?repo_name=teched2020-developer-keynote)) each have a Docker icon next to them; this denotes that they are Docker packages (there are other package types that can be stored in the repository, such as those from NPM and NuGet).
+You can also see them in [the SAP-samples organization-level package list, filtered by repository](https://github.com/orgs/SAP-samples/packages?repo_name=teched2020-developer-keynote).

+Note that the packages each have a Docker icon next to them; this denotes that they are Docker packages (there are other package types that can be stored in the repository, such as those from NPM and NuGet).

 Note also that access to packages in the GitHub package registry requires authentication - this is why you'll need to generate a secret to make available to Kyma to use, to retrieve the container image from there.

 ## Steps

-Once you've completed the steps in this section, you'll also have a package in the GitHub Package Registry in the context of your own repository, and it will be that package that your Kyma runtime instance will retrieve.
-Depending on where you've come from to read this document, this package will be one of the following:
+Once you've completed the steps in this section, you'll also have a package in the GitHub Package Registry in the context of your own repository, and it will be that package that your Kyma runtime instance retrieves.
+Depending on where you've come from to read this document, this package will be for one of the following components:

 |Component|[SANDBOX](s4hana/sandbox/)|[BRAIN](cap/brain/)|
 |-|-|-|